nathaniel-o/uc_ensemble/nso/anTODOS.md

 - [ ] Filtered Gallery= is Category only
 - [ ] Gallery is private.
 "See full gallery?" not an option

-#31 OCTOBER 25
+#7 NOVEMBER 25
+- [X] Search logic in modules/drinks-search.
-- [ ] SO background busted ?
+- [ ] Apply better b/c E.g:
+- [ ] "Citrus" srch from FP page gave "Results n/a" on first try.

 - [ ] Duplicate slides not fixed yet - after 9 images, Carousel no repeat.
 - [ ] Filtered Carousel allows MANY slides.

-- [ ] Search logic in modules/drinks-search.
-Apply better b/c E.g:
-    - [ ] "Citrus" srch from FP page gave "Results n/a" on first try.
+#31 OCTOBER 25
+- [X] SO background busted?
+Just style.css

 #30 OCTOBER 25
 - [X] use homeURL to resolve local vs. live directories::SeeMore search pg